tanmaytirpankar/alive2/ARM-TODO.md

 - refactor so instructions go into separate files and use a proper API
 - support jump tables, requires symbolic register contents
 - anytime SP is updated, assert that it's a multiple of 16
-- we're making a mess out of handling layoutinfo and targettriple, figure out the best thing to do here and do it
+- we're making a mess out of handling layoutinfo and targettriple
+  - let's use the included info by default
+  - but have a flag to force this, for processing bitcode without ARM target info
 - assert that stack memory is not trashed
   - saved ret addr
   - saved FP